vikramreddy0307/churn-reduction/README.md

 This problem statement is targeted at enabling churn reduction using analytics concepts.

-For this project you will be evaluating a dataset composed of human resources data.
+For this project we will be evaluating a dataset composed of human resources data.

-Your objective is to build a model (or models) that predict whether or not an employee is likely to leave his/her job based on characteristics in the dataset.
+Our objective is to build a model (or models) that predict whether or not an employee is likely to leave his/her job based on characteristics in the dataset.

-The objective of this Case is to predict customer behaviour.
-We are providing you a public dataset that has customer usage pattern and if the customer has moved or not.

 We should  develop an algorithm to predict the churn score based on usage pattern.